-We have audited the financial statements of the Dukes County Pooled OPEB Trust Fund (the Fund) as of and for the year ended June 30, 2021, and have issued our report thereon dated September 20, 2021.
-We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have audited the financial statements of the Dukes County Pooled OPEB Trust Fund as of and for the year ended June 30, 2023, and have issued our report thereon dated October 19, 2023.
+We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit in our Statement of Work dated July 11, 2023.
 Professional standards also require that we communicate to you the following information related to our audit.

-Significant audit findings
+Significant audit findings or issues